agile-learning-institute/mentorHub-person-ui/README.md

 # institute-person-ui

+## Table of Contents

+- Overview
+- Prerequisits
+- Setup for UI/UX Engineers
+- Setup for QA Testers

+## Overview

 This project contains a Vue SPA that uses an API from the institute-person-api project to manage a collection of people.
-This was developed in a few hours using ChatGPT, by a polyglot software engineer that knew Javascript and had completed half of a VueJS developers course.
-See [here](https://chat.openai.com/share/5d5db6f2-2f42-491a-9673-3246feb20013) for the chat conversation.
+This was kick-started using ChatGPT, by a polyglot software engineer that knew Javascript and had completed half of a VueJS developers course.
+See [here](https://chat.openai.com/share/5d5db6f2-2f42-491a-9673-3246feb20013) for the chat conversation that got me started.

 [Here](https://github.com/orgs/agile-learning-institute/repositories?q=institute-person&type=all&sort=name) are the repositories in the person triplet